barryclark/jekyll-now/temp.md

 ---

-💡 Given that building OpenCV takes time, anywhere between 15 minutes and +60 minutes depending on your configuration, the selected OpenCV modules, …, it's a good idea to first do a minimal build to check that eveything is OK.
+💡 Building OpenCV takes time, anywhere between 15 minutes and +60 minutes depending on your configuration, the selected OpenCV modules, …; so it's a good idea to first do a minimal build to check that eveything is OK.

-Disabling the entries below will reduce the build from ~50 minutes to ~9 minutes!
+Disabling the entries below will reduce the build time from ~50 minutes to ~9 minutes (YMMV!).
 Once your build process is OK, you can selectevely re-enable the features you plan to use.
-And realistically, you will need some additional modules to unleash the power of OpenCV.
+And realistically, you will need additional modules to unleash the power of OpenCV.

  * BUILD_IPP_IW